jmooring/hvm/README.md

 Extracted release assets are cached.
 Run `hvm status` to display a list of cached assets, the size of the cache, and the cache location.
 Run `hvm clean` to clean the cache.

 The `hvm install` command installs a default version to use when version management is disabled in the current directory.
-You can use hvm as a Hugo installer, even if you skip the second step of the installation instructions below.
+You can use hvm as an installer, even if you skip the second step of the installation instructions below.

 ## Installation